 Data availability by sub-national breakdowns and time periods can be descibed here.
 Describe the specification of the dimensions and levels used for disaggregation of the indicator (e.g., income, sex, age group, geographic location, disability status, etc.).

 6. Comparability/deviation from international standards¶

 Explanation on the differences between country produced and internationally estimated data on this indicator, highlighting and summarising the main sources of differences.

 Descriptions and links to all relevant reference materials related to this indicator.

 The actual fields available on each indicator is fully configurable by editing the

-_prose.yml file in your data repository.
-For a full list of fields available out-of-the-box in the starter repository, see the starter repository's
+metadata_schema.yml file in your data repository.
+For example, see the starter repository's

 Renaming metadata fields¶